 Please make sure that you are using a 8-bit or 16-bit image that is in RGB color mode.
+Also, if your project includes adjustment layers please make sure that you are not on an adjustment layer.
+You will need to select the image layer.
 This will allow you to access your Topaz programs.